Blade Air Mobility

-Blade Air Mobility, Inc. (stylized "BLADE") is a publicly traded technology company headquartered in New York City and incorporated in Delaware.
-Blade's urban air mobility platform provides alternatives to congested ground transportation for passengers and last-mile critical cargo.
+Blade Air Mobility, Inc. (stylized as BLADE) is an aviation company headquartered in New York City and incorporated in Delaware.
+Blade's urban air mobility platform provides air transportation for passengers and last-mile critical cargo, primarily using helicopters and amphibious aircraft for passenger routes in the United States, Canada, Southern Europe, and India, in addition to being one of the largest air medical transporters of human organs for transplant in the world.
+Blade began trading on the Nasdaq on May 10, 2021, via a SPAC merger.

-Key Business Lines
+Business and operations

 Short Distance

 Blade's Short Distance business allows passengers to book seats directly from the Blade mobile app on flights operating between Blade terminals in New York, Vancouver and Southern Europe.
 Flights are typically between 10 and 100 miles in length and are primarily serviced on helicopters and amphibious seaplanes.
 Short Distance flights are also available on a full aircraft charter basis.
+Flights can also be crowdsourced at customer-selected times, where empty seats are sold to other flyers.

 Blade's Short Distance business operates in markets with significant population density, where the primary competition is ground or ferry transportation.
+In 2022, Blade's Short Distance business generated $45 million in revenue.

 Blade's first Short Distance route was launched in 2014, offering passenger service between Manhattan, Southampton, East Hampton, and Montauk.
 In March 2019, Blade launched BLADE Airport, which offers continuous service for passengers traveling between Manhattan and John F. Kennedy International Airport.
 BLADE Airport service was temporarily suspended during the COVID-19 pandemic, but was relaunched in June 2021 for passengers traveling between Manhattan and JFK Airport.
 In November 2021, Blade launched an additional BLADE Airport route for passengers traveling between Manhattan and Newark Liberty International Airport.

 In December 2021, Blade entered the Vancouver market with the acquisition of the exclusive rights to Helijet's scheduled passenger business.
 At the time of the acquisition, Helijet was operating at an annualized revenue run-rate that was about 50% of its pre-COVID-19 level of US$15 million.
-In September 2022 Blade completed the acquisitions of the commercial passenger transport activities of three urban air mobility operators, Monacair SAM, Héli Sécurité and Azur Hélicoptère.
+In September 2022 Blade completed the acquisitions of the commercial passenger transport activities of three urban air mobility operators: Monacair SAM, Héli Sécurité, and Azur Hélicoptère.